soduco/paper_dhq_2024/README.md

 ### Geocoding evaluation of Didot 1845 directory

-Data of the manual evaluation of the geocoding in the fringes of the dense urban area of Paris from the directory of Didot in 1845 is contained in _data-1845-didot-outskirts_ file.
+Data from the manual evaluation of the geocoding in the fringes of the dense urban area of Paris from the directory of Didot in 1845 is contained in _data-1845-didot-outskirts_ file.

+### Specific study of the Petit Montrouge district

+Data from the manual qualitative analysis of directory entries belonging to the Petit Montrouge district between 1900 and 1904 is contained in _data-1900-1904-petit-Montrouge-district_ file.

 ### Administrative delineations of Paris during the 19th century and Thiers wall